Certified IRB Professional (CIP) Exam

 A military identification card with photograph is acceptable for in-person appointments at testing centers; however, it is not accepted for remote online exams.
 Those taking their exams at testing centers will be required to sign a roster for verification of identity.

-The secondary form of identification must display your name and signature for signature verification (e.g., credit card with signature, social security card with signature, employment/student ID card with signature).
+The secondary form of identification must display your name and signature for signature verification.
+The most common documentation candidates use are:

 Once you are issued a case number, please do not call or email PSI for an update that same day.
-These actions simply clog the phone lines and lengthen the queue, slowing down client services’ work and potentially delaying your scheduled callback.
+The quickest way to get a ticket update is to email PRIM&R with your ticket number.

-Candidates who successfully pass their exams will be contacted by PRIM&R within two weeks of their exam date, and will be provided with their certificate number, certification term, and information about their printed certificate.
+Candidates who successfully pass their exams will be contacted by PRIM&R within two weeks of their exam date with a confirmation letter and certificate information.
+Digital certificates will be available beginning in April 2024.